Should You Quit Smoking or Vaping for Your Recovery?

 - Don’t give up.
 If you “relapse,” do exactly as you would if you were to relapse on the use of any addictive substance: Stop immediately, talk to a therapeutic professional or sponsor to figure out what drove the relapse, and make a plan to stop it from happening again.

-Is 2018 the year you quit smoking and take your recovery to the next level?
+Is this the year you quit smoking and take your recovery to the next level?